anomalizer/ngx_aws_auth/README.md

 Credits:
 ========
-Based on http://nginx.org/pipermail/nginx/2010-February/018583.html and suggestion of moving to variables rather than patching the proxy module.
+Original idea based on http://nginx.org/pipermail/nginx/2010-February/018583.html and suggestion of moving to variables rather than patching the proxy module.

+Subsequent contributions can be found in the commit logs of the project.

 License
 -------